sigmer/portaldocs/portal-sdk/templates/top-onboarding.md

 4) Partners must validate all changes deployed in RC or Mpac thoroughly before cherry-picking the commit to Production branch.

 **NOTE:** *Partner must cherry-pick changes from Dev branch to Production branch for the changes to be deployed to Production/Public clouds.
-Partners are responsible for cherry-picking the changes from Dev Branch to Production Branch.
+Partners are responsible for completing the PR and cherry-picking the changes from Dev Branch to Production Branch.
 Portal team does NOT merge these changes automatically*

 **IMPORTANT** *Partners must ensure PR has the required approvals and all the policies are met and PR is complete.
-PRs may get delayed due to merge validation expiry or other policy checks*
+PRs may get delayed due to merge validation expiry or other policy checks.
+Partners can re-trigger any policy that expired or failed.*

 5) Understand the deployment schedules and [SLAs](top-extensions-svc-lvl-agreements.md) for Portal framework and Hosting service repositories.